-During 2021, the Board of Directors held 18 meetings, each of which having an average duration of approximately 2 and a half hours, also using means of telecommunication, as envisaged by the Articles of Association, so as to allow for respect of the measures dictated for the containment and combating of the Covid-19 virus across the entire country.
+During 2022, the Board of Directors held 17 meetings, each of which having an average duration of approximately 3 and a half hours, also using means of telecommunication, as envisaged by the Articles of Association, so as to allow for respect of the measures dictated for the containment and combating of the Covid-19 virus across the entire country.
 For further information on the availability of time given by each director, see Table 2 at the bottom of this Report.
-For the 2022 financial year, 12 meetings were planned, of which 4 have already been held at the date of this Report.
+For the 2023 financial year, 12 meetings are planned, 4 of which have already been held at the date of this Report.